kabisa/postgresdb-operator/README.md

  - Deleting a `Database` resource will also delete the postgres database.
 This is irreversible (if you don't have backups)
  - The operator handles out-of-order creation of resources fairly well.
 But editing kubernetes `Secrets` wont retrigger the operator to run.
 That's why it is advisable to first create `Secrets` and create the depending resources afterwards.
+ - In resource definitions like that of `Database` or `DatabaseUser` the are two name fields.
+That of the resource definition / Kubernetes object (metadata->name) and that of the managed object itself.
+Eg. `database_name` and `user_name`.
+The resource names are used to refer to the Kubernetes object.
+For example if you give a grant to a `DatabaseUser` you give the name of the Kubernetes object, not the name of postgres user in the database.

 ## Installation